spesmilo/electrumx/docs/protocol-changes.rst

 New methods
 -----------

-  * :func:`blockchain.scipthash.unsubscribe` to unsubscribe from a script hash.
+  * :func:`blockchain.scripthash.unsubscribe` to unsubscribe from a script hash.